wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 The first thing to realize is that **there are only twelve unique notes in all of of western music**.
 Not just hillbilly, but classical music, rock, and jazz, too.

 {{< alert title="Warning" color="warning" >}}
 This page is **purely theory** with no practice lessons.
+It's also really long.
 It's intended as introductory material that you'll likely want to refer back to periodically.

-To start learning how to actually find and play the notes on the fretboard, please skip this page for now and proceed directly to [finding the notes](#TODO).
+To start learning how to actually find and play the notes on the fretboard, please feel free to skip this material for now and proceed directly to [finding the notes](#TODO).
 You can always return to this page later.
 {{< /alert >}}

 ## Shapes versus notes